Aasthajain123/EngageHub-MicrosoftEngage21/README.md

 2. Next set up phpmyadmin , check whether phpMyAdmin is connected or not, by going to "https://localhost/phpmyadmin" , A Webpage should open for your localhost, if it show some error, connect it properly.
 (Note : If error does not go , You can also try stopping "MySQL Database" and "APACHE Web Server" from XAMPP control panel of your System{in "Manage Servers" option} and start them again.)

 3. Go To “localhost/phpmyadmin” in any browser and create Database with name "engagehub".
-In that Database, Next go to import and import the file name "engagehub.sql".
+In that Database, Next go to import and import the file name "engagehub.sql" from database folder.

 4. Now paste you project folder from github in xampp directory inside like “c:\xampp\htdocs\” named as engagehub.

 5. Then go to your browser and type in URL like http://localhost/(Your_ProjectName) like "“http://localhost/engagehub”".

-6. Next create student and teachers profiles to go to there dashboards.
+6. Next create student and teachers profiles to go to there dashboards and run all functionalities and features.

 7. For Admin panel